Pocket for Android Quick Start Guide

 Use the Search tool to locate items in your List.
 If you have a free Pocket account, you can search by title and URL.
 Pocket Premium subscribers can search the full contents of a page.

-If you enjoyed something that you viewed in Pocket, you can Recommend it to others.
-Tap the Recommend button to share this page to your profile, and optionally cross-post to Twitter and Facebook as well.
+If you enjoyed something that you viewed in Pocket, you can Recommend it to others in the Discover feed.
+Tap the Recommend button to share this page to your profile, and optionally cross-post to Twitter as well.

 Listen will have Pocket read your saved articles to you aloud, which is great when your eyes are occupied.
 To start listening, tap the overflow menu and select Listen (TTS).